dkorolev/overlog/README.md

 ## Bells and Whistles

-* Comes with a command-line tool.
+* With PubSub and a command-line tool.
+* Process-level locked.
 * Unit-tested through.